mcoulont/LeibnizProject/Markdown/gibbard_theorem.md

 ## Gibbard-Satterthwaite theorem

-If there are at least 3 (eligible) alternatives at an election where each voter provides her preference order on candidates (some information may be ignored by the voting scheme: we often consider each voter's top choice only), and if no voter can decide alone alone the outcome, then the election is manipulable (a voter can get a more favorable issue by lying on her preference).
+If there are at least 3 (eligible) alternatives at an election where each voter provides her preference order on candidates (some information may be ignored by the voting scheme: we often consider each voter's top choice only), and if no voter can decide alone alone the outcome, then the election is manipulable (a voter can get a more favorable outcome by lying on her preference).

 --MATH_START--
 Throughout this section, let $I$ the finite set of individuals (voters) of a society and $X$ be the set of alternatives (candidates). \